Although there have never been more eCommerce platforms on the market, there are still a lot of reasons to love Shopify.

 No matter how well-designed your Shopify site is or how great your products are, your conversion rate is always going to suffer if you’re bringing it large amounts of unqualified traffic.
 At some point, you’ll need to address any lackluster traffic sources.

-2. Convert More of the Shoppers Who Put Products Their Carts
+2. Convert More of the Shoppers Who Put Products in Their Carts

 As I mentioned a moment ago, sometimes, the reason your Shopify site's conversion rate is so low really is because of a problem that touches every page.